hariharasuthan555/Snake_Game/README.md

-# Snake Game built in PyCharm
+# Snake Game Remastered

-## Description
+## Game Overview

-This is a classic Snake Game implemented in Python using the `turtle` module.
-The game allows you to control a snake to eat food and grow longer.
-The objective is to achieve the highest score without colliding with the snake’s own body or the screen boundaries.
+Welcome to the Snake Game!
+A classic arcade experience where you control a growing snake to collect food while avoiding collisions with walls and yourself.
+The objective is to eat as much food as possible to grow your snake longer, achieving the highest score you can.

-## Features
+### Features

-- Graphical Interface: Interactive game window using `turtle`.
-- Controls: Arrow keys to navigate the snake.
+- Simple and intuitive controls
+- Engaging gameplay with increasing difficulty
-- Scoring: Increase your score by eating food.
+- High score tracking
-- Collision Detection: Game ends on collision with the wall or self.
+- Fun graphics and sound effects

-## Requirements
+## System Requirements

-- Python 3.x (includes the `turtle` module by default).
+- **Operating System**: Windows 7 or later
+- **Processor**: 1 GHz or faster
+- **RAM**: 1 GB or more
+- **Graphics**: DirectX compatible graphics
+- **Storage**: At least 50 MB of free space

-## Installation
+## Installation Instructions

-1. Clone this repository or download the `main.py` file.
+1. **Download the Installer**:

-## Running the Game

-Execute the game script with Python:

-python main.py

-## Controls
+   - Download the Snake Game installer from the provided link.

+2. **Run the Installer**:
+   - Locate the downloaded installer file (e.g., `SnakeGameInstaller.exe`).
-Arrow Keys: Use the arrow keys to steer the snake.
+   - Double-click the installer to start the installation process.

+3. **Follow the Setup Wizard**:
+   - Follow the on-screen instructions.
+   - Choose the installation directory or proceed with the default location.
+   - Optionally, choose to create a desktop shortcut.

+4. **Finish Installation**:
+   - Once the installation is complete, you will see a confirmation message.
+   - You can choose to launch the game directly from the installer or close it.

 ## How to Play

-1. Start the Game: Run the `main.py` script.
+1. **Start the Game**:
+   - Launch the game by double-clicking the Snake Game shortcut on your desktop or navigating to the installation folder and running `main.exe`.

+2. **Controls**:
-2. Navigate the Snake: Use the arrow keys to direct the snake.
+   - Use the arrow keys on your keyboard to control the direction of the snake:
+     - Up Arrow: Move Up
+     - Down Arrow: Move Down
+     - Left Arrow: Move Left
+     - Right Arrow: Move Right

+3. **Objective**:
-3. Eat Food**: Guide the snake to the food to increase your length and score.
+   - Eat the food that appears on the screen to grow your snake.
-4. Avoid Collisions: Prevent the snake from hitting itself or the walls to continue playing.
+   - Avoid running into the walls or colliding with yourself.

+4. **Scoring**:
+   - Each piece of food you eat increases your score.
+   - Try to beat your highest score!

+## Troubleshooting

+- If the game does not launch, ensure that your system meets the minimum requirements.
+- Check if any antivirus software is blocking the game executable.

 ## License

-This project is licensed under the MIT License.
+This game is free to use for personal enjoyment.
+Please do not redistribute or modify the game without permission.